varaprasad294/Web-application-lifecycle/README.md

 # Web-application-lifecycle
-This show the lifecycle of the web application which is done on before project.
+This show the lifecycle of the web application which is done on before project of movie review .